 Check out my other in-depth review of this grinder.

 The quality of this manual model is close to a professional level.
 Coffee will taste smooth and clearly defined with a grinder like the Jx.

 However, the downside it’s a hand grinder.
 This means that you’ll have to put in some effort every time you drink coffee.

 If you’re in good shape and mostly brews smaller batches, this shouldn’t be a big issue.
 But many people will probably prefer the convenience of an electric grinder, even if it means less consistent grinds.

 The final verdict

-The Baratza Encore would be a very good choice for both first time buyers, and people who want to upgrade from a blade grinder or entry-level grinder.
+The Baratza Encore is an excellent choice for both first time buyers, and people who want to upgrade from a blade grinder or entry-level grinder.